-BJJ is increasing in popularity, with many clubs and academies being created worldwide, especially in the last few years.
+BJJ is gaining popularity, with many clubs and academies being created worldwide, especially in the last few years.
 The art’s attraction is not only due to its effectiveness but also to its adaptability and lack of resistance.
 But, you may wonder, is Brazilian jiu-jitsu the best martial art for your child to learn?
 And What is the best age for a child to start a jiu-jitsu class?

 Is Jiu-Jitsu hard for beginners?